Essential Steps: How to Amend Tax Return for IRS Compliance

 4) Submit your amended forms

 Those who file their original return electronically and whose software supplier supports electronic filing can e-file amended tax returns beginning with the current tax tax year and 2 previous years.
 Older returns can file by paper.
-You must print Form 1040-X and any other forms you are amending if your return is for 2020 or earlier.
+You must print Form 1040-X and any other forms you are amending if your return is older than 2 years.
 Attach the following documents, such as updated or new W-2s or 1099s.
 You need to update your itemized deductions on Schedule A if you have made any changes to the forms or schedules.
 And any IRS notice regarding your amended return.
 If you are self-employed, make sure to include the Schedule C tax form, relevant SEC filings, and press releases when submitting your amended forms.
 Based upon IRS Sole Proprietor data as of the current year, the previous tax year is needed, it is important to include the necessary documentation to ensure IRS compliance.

 Choices to file